-&lt;sup>22 In general, system maintenance requirements tend to support the security objective of availability.
+22 In general, system maintenance requirements tend to support the security objective of availability.
 However, improper system maintenance or a failure to perform maintenance can result in the unauthorized disclosure of CUI, thus compromising confidentiality of that information.

-&lt;sup>23 The implementation of this requirement is informed by the CUI federal regulation and marking guidance in the CUI Registry.
+23 The implementation of this requirement is informed by the contingent on the finalization of the proposed CUI federal regulation and marking guidance in the CUI Registry.